Tuck · Comparisons · Tuck vs Annie Baby Monitor: Nanny Cam

 Tuck vs Annie Baby Monitor (2026): Honest Comparison

 TL;DR. Annie Baby Monitor is the most established two-phone software monitor on the market — six years in, 4M+ downloads, runs on iOS, Android, macOS, Windows, Linux, Android TV, and Apple Watch.
-Tuck is iOS-only, launches in 2026, and bets everything on three things Annie doesn't do: AI scene understanding, generative lullabies in a cloned family voice, and a custom Bluetooth Coded PHY link that keeps working when Wi-Fi and cellular both drop.
+Tuck is iOS-only, launches in 2026, and bets everything on three things Annie doesn't do: AI scene understanding, a curated lullaby library, and a custom Bluetooth Coded PHY link that keeps working when Wi-Fi and cellular both drop.
 Pick Annie for cross-platform reach and a mature install base.
 Pick Tuck if you're an iPhone household that wants AI features and travel-proof offline monitoring.

 Published